 The HVAC subsystem is responsible for monitoring and controlling the temperature and humidity of the plant's environment.
-This is achieved through sensors, ventilation fans, and a space heater.
-It is crucial that all these sensors and devices must function accordingly so that they may send the correct signals to the microcontroller to properly adjust any environmental factors.
+This is achieved through sensors, ventilation fans, water misting, and a space heater.
+It is crucial that all these sensors and devices function accordingly so that they may send the correct signals to the microcontroller to properly adjust the environmental conditions.
 In order to do this, it is imperative to understand how each sensor and mechanism operates, and what parameters are needed for desired performance.

 One main sensor in the HVAC subsystem is the hygrometer.
 This is a sensor that is used to continuously record humidity data of the environment and provide it to the microcontroller to maintain optimal humidity levels for plant growth.
-It is known that most vegetative plants thrive between 50% - 70% humidity levels, while most flowering plants thrive between 50% - 60% ^[6].
-To monitor that the humidity levels in the PhytoHome remain within this threshold, Honeywell's HIH-4030 humidity sensor breakout board is used.
+Most vegetative plants thrive between 50% - 70% humidity levels, while most flowering plants thrive between 50% - 60% ^[6].
+To ensure the humidity levels in PhytoHome remain within this threshold, Honeywell's HIH-4030 humidity sensor breakout board will be used.